 Uniformed mounted police block a street leading to Wellington’s waterfront during the nationwide wave of strikes in late 1913.
-These police had to deal with running street fights by large groups of strikers, and were publicly criticised for not acting with enough force.
-As well as regular police, several hundred ‘special constables’ (volunteer temporary police) were recruited, many from farming districts, to assisting in restoring order during the strikes.
-However, their provocative actions sometimes created further discord, rather to suppress it.
+These police had running street fights with large groups of strikers, and they were publicly criticised for not acting with enough force.
+Hundreds of ‘special constables’ (volunteer temporary police), many from farming districts, were recruited to help the regular police restore order.
+However, their provocative actions sometimes created further discord.

 Using this item